zencart/documentation/content/user/products/attributes.md

 ### Downloadable Products

-Note: if you plan on using downloads, be sure you have configured your Attribute Settings for the files.
+Note: if you plan on using downloads, be sure you have configured your Attribute Settings for handling files.
 See **Admin > Configuration > Attribute Settings**.

 For more information, see [configuring downloadable attributes](/user/products/downloadable/).